 - URL: After publishing the item, record its URL here.
 This will make it easier to find the content URL when promoting your content (e.g. on social media, emails, etc)

-- Short URL: You can also add a shortened version of the content’s destination URL for promoting on Twitter, or tracking your campaigns.
+- Short URL: Add a shortened version of the content’s destination URL for promoting on Twitter, or tracking your campaigns.

 You don’t need all of the above columns.
-You can keep it simple by creating a basic spreadsheet containing just these essential columns:
+You can keep it really simple by creating a basic spreadsheet containing only these essential columns:

 - Content Writer

-If you want to create an Editorial Calendar for help planning your content on a monthly basis, you can search online for “free editorial calendar” or download a free calendar template from WinCalendar.com …
+If you want to create an Editorial Calendar for planning your monthly content, then search online for “free calendar template” or download a free calendar template from WinCalendar.com …

 (WinCalendar.com – Calendar downloads)